AIdventures/.github/profile/README.md

 ## Explore the AIdventure Blog

-Dive into our blog, where we document the twists and turns of our AI exploration.
+Dive into [AIdventure blog](https://aidventure.es), where we document the twists and turns of our AI exploration.
 From hands-on tutorials and thought-provoking articles to deep dives into the latest trends, our blog is your go-to resource for unraveling the mysteries of artificial intelligence.

-## Repository Highlights

-### 1. **AI Magic 🎩✨**
-   Discover enchanting algorithms, magical neural networks, and spellbinding models that make AI come to life.

-### 2. **Learning Chronicles 📚🔍**
-   Join us on our learning journey!
-We share our triumphs, pitfalls, and eureka moments as we navigate the vast landscape of AI and machine learning.

-### 3. **Code Chronicles 💻🚀**
-   Unearth the secrets hidden in our codebase.
-From small utilities to ambitious projects, each line of code tells a story of experimentation and growth.

 ## Get Involved